 - (1) In General.
-In conducting an action under this rule, the court may issue orders that: - (A) determine the course of proceedings or prescribe measures to prevent undue repetition or complication in presenting evidence or argument; - (B) require-to protect class members and fairly conduct the action giving appropriate notice to some or all class members of: - (i) any step in the action; - (ii) the proposed extent of the judgment; or - (iii) the members' opportunity to signify whether they consider the representation fair and adequate, to intervene and present claims or defenses, or to otherwise come into the action;
+In conducting an action under this rule, the court may issue orders that: - (A) determine the course of proceedings or prescribe measures to prevent undue repetition or complication in presenting evidence or argument; - (B) require-to protect class members and fairly conduct the action giving appropriate notice to some or all class members of: - (i) any step in the action;

-- (C) impose conditions on the representative parties or on intervenors; - (D) require that the pleadings be amended to eliminate allegations about representation of absent persons and that the action proceed accordingly; or - (E) deal with similar procedural matters. - (2) Combining and Amending Orders.
+- (ii) the proposed extent of the judgment; or - (iii) the members' opportunity to signify whether they consider the representation fair and adequate, to intervene and present claims or defenses, or to otherwise come into the action; - (C) impose conditions on the representative parties or on intervenors; - (D) require that the pleadings be amended to eliminate allegations about representation of absent persons and that the action proceed accordingly; or - (E) deal with similar procedural matters. - (2) Combining and Amending Orders.
 An order under RCFC 23(d)(1) may be altered or amended from time to time and may be combined with an order under RCFC 16. - (e) Settlement, Voluntary Dismissal, or Compromise.
-The claims, issues, or defenses of a certified class may be settled, voluntarily dismissed, or compromised only with the court's approval.
-The following procedures apply to a proposed settlement, voluntary dismissal, or compromise: - (1) The court must direct notice in a reasonable manner to all class members who would be bound by the proposal. - (2) If the proposal would bind class members, the court may approve it only after a hearing and on finding that it is fair, reasonable, and adequate. - (3) The parties seeking approval must file a statement identifying any agreement made in connection with the proposal. - (4) [Not used.] - (5) Any class member may object to the proposal if it requires court approval under this subdivision (e); the objection may be withdrawn only with the court's approval. - (f) Appeals.
-[Not used.] - (g) Class Counsel. - (1) Appointing Class Counsel.
-Unless a statute provides otherwise, a court that certifies a class must appoint class counsel.
-In appointing class counsel, the court: - (A) must consider: - (i) the work counsel has done in identifying or investigating potential claims in the action; - (ii) counsel's experience in handling class actions, other complex
+The claims, issues, or defenses of a certified class-or a class proposed to be certified for purposes of settlement-may be settled, voluntarily dismissed, or compromised only with the court's approval.
+The following procedures apply to a proposed settlement, voluntary dismissal, or compromise: - (1) Notice to the Class. - (A) Information That Parties Must Provide to the Court.
+The parties must provide the court with information sufficient to enable it to determine whether to give notice of the proposal to the class. - (B) Grounds for a Decision to Give Notice.
+The court must direct notice in a reasonable manner to all class members who would be bound by the proposal if giving notice is justified by the parties' showing that the court will likely be able to: - (i) approve the proposal under RCFC 23(e)(2); and - (ii) certify the class for purposes of judgment on the proposal. - (2) Approval of the Proposal.
+If the proposal would bind class members, the court may approve it only after a hearing and only on finding that it is fair, reasonable, and adequate after considering whether: